-The Bachelor's thesis process comprises a total of 12 credits or 336 study hours.
-There are two components: the thesis itself (9 EC; 252 hours) and the thesis colloquium (3 ECs; 84 hours).
-Together these components make up the graduation process, the admission requirements for which are stated in the Academic and Examination Regulations (AER) of the programme.
-These also state that a Bachelor's student must have completed all subjects from the first and second years of the History Bachelor's before he or she is permitted to start the Bachelor's thesis and the Bachelor's thesis colloquium.
+The Master's thesis process comprises both the thesis and the Master's thesis colloquium and consists of a total of 18 credits or 504 study hours.
+Together the stated components make up the graduation process, the admission requirements for which are stated in the Academic and Examination Regulations (AER) of the programme.
+These also state that a Master's student must have obained at least 24 EC before he/she is permitted to start the Master's thesis.